Species in the Collection Rainforest Tour Orchids

 Anthurium plowmanii Croat

 Named in honor of botanist Timothy Plowman (1944-1989), Dr. Plowman completed his graduate work in botany at Harvard University resulting in a doctorate in 1974.
 My friend and aroid expert Leland Miyano from Hawaii offered these comments regarding Dr. Plowman, "I would like to to promote the life and times of Timothy Plowman.
 I grow several plants named for, or collected by Dr. Plowman and I am sure many others out there do also.
 I think it should be mandatory reading for enthusiasts of Amazonian plants to read ONE RIVER by Dr. Wade Davis.
 It is an epic narrative whose primary protagonists are the ethnobotanists, Richard Evans Schultes and Timothy Plowman.
 If the readers are willing to put up with high adventure and discovery....after approximately 500 pages of text, one will get a better appreciation of the dedication and sacrifice of these rare individuals.
 It will enlighten the reader to the importance of species and the true lack of knowledge that we currently possess about so many things.
-I believe one can order this book online from used bookstores very inexpensively.
 You will receive treasure in return."

 Anthurium plowmanii ranges from western and northern Brazil into Peru, Bolivia and Paraguay.
 The species is found in Brazil in the Amazonas region and in Peru at elevations ranging from 50 to 900 meters (165 to almost 3,000 feet).
 In Bolivia the species is reported to be found from near sea level to 500 meters (approximately 1,650 feet).
 A. plowmanii is commonly found in dry forest life zones.
 In the text Aroids, Plants of the Arum Family by Deni Bown, Deni summarizes a message from botanist